jaymepinto/GetCleanData/Code Book.md

 2) CLEANING UP THE DATA

-Since the data collected from the volunteers was split in two similar groups of files, one corresponding to test and other to training data, we merged all files and created one dataset containing all observations (named TestTrain).
+Since the data collected from the volunteers was split in two similar groups of files, one corresponding to test and other to training data, we initially merged all files and created one dataset containing all observations (named TestTrain).
+This was the base dataset to subsequent analysis, which generated the table TestTrainFinal and the file tidyData.txt.

 In the first step, starting with the test group, we merged all information collected from those subjects (12 tables).
 It was only necessary to merge tables "side by side", since each row in any of the 12 tables corresponded to